 “I want to say, from the bottom of my heart. there’s no way this cleanup could have been possible without you all,” said Harbour Island Place resident Eric Hamilton.
 “Every one of your hands, muscles, hearts, and kind thoughts to be here far exceeded my expectations.”

 This cleanup marked the church’s 3,560th worldwide cleanup.
 On the same day, the Church of God also held cleanups in Durham, North Carolina; Rutherford, New Jersey; Hampton, New Hampshire; and Millvale, Pennsylvania.

 “We’re always trying to find out the needs in the community” said Jennifer, a Church of God volunteer.
 “Through this cleanup we really wanted to show love to our neighbors and we’re very thankful to work with Keep Tampa Bay Beautiful and the residents here at Harbour Island.”

-Not only the Church of God in Tampa, but all the churches around the world, want to continue serving its community to bring about positive in the environment and also people’s hearts.
+Not only the Church of God in Tampa, but all the churches around the world, want to continue serving its community to bring about positive results in the environment and also in people’s hearts.